adminstratserver/gammatrades-app/readme.txt

 15th Aug 2020
 ==============

-Test web-hook 18th Aug 3:38 change
+Test web-hook 19th Aug 2:47pm

 Do the following after spinning a new droplet